 We thoroughly enjoyed our visit, the highlight of course was seeing the babies – we felt like we were part of something very special.
 It was also lovely to witness the delight James got from being so close to these animals.

-You could easily spend a full day at the Monkey Forest as you have unlimited access to the enclosure with your ticket.
 If the weather hadn’t turned against us we would have definitely walked around for a second time.
 The Monkey Forest itself is part of the Trentham Estate which has a shopping village, garden centre and gardens.
 With a valid Monkey Forest ticket you can receive discounted entry into Trentham Gardens.